rust-lang/book/src/ch20-02-multithreaded.md

 sender of a channel that transmits `Job` instances</span>

 In `ThreadPool::new`, we create our new channel and have the pool hold the sender.
-This will successfully compile, still with warnings.
+This will successfully compile.

 Let’s try passing a receiver of the channel into each worker as the thread pool creates the channel.
 We know we want to use the receiver in the thread that the